AdityaGudimella/CommandLineProgrammingLanguages/docs/chapter_1.md

     dotnet new Console -o src/HelloWorldApp
     dotnet sln add src/HelloWorldApp/HelloWorldApp.csproj
     ```
+=== "Go"
+    Go does not have a package manager.
+We need to create the contents on our own.
+The
+    community does have some best practices for organizing Go projects.
+You can read
+    more about it [here](https://github.com/golang-standards/project-layout).
+We'll
+    stick to a flat directory structure though.

+    ```bash title="From parent dir of repo"
+    mkdir hello_world
+    cd hello_world
+    go mod init hello_world
+    touch main.go
+    ```
 === "Python"
     To create a new Python project, we use the `poetry` command.
 Poetry is _a_ Python
     package manager and build tool.
 I say it is "a" python package manager instead of